 JOEL DE LA FUENTE* (Gordon Hirabayashi) is honored to perform Hold These Truths for Barrington Stage Company.
 Most recently, the play was awarded three Theatre Bay Area Awards for its run in San Francisco, including Outstanding Principal Performance, as well as garnering a Drama Desk Nomination in New York City for Outstanding Solo Performance when it debuted in 2012.
-On television, Joel plays Chief Inspector Kido on The Man in the High Castle, one of Amazon Studios’ most watched original series.
+On television, Joel plays Chief Inspector Kido on The Man in the High Castle, one of Amazon Studios’ most-watched original series.
 He also portrays Dr. Johann Pryce on Netflix’s second original series, Hemlock Grove, and can be seen in perpetual reruns on Law & Order: SVU, where he played TARU Tech Ruben Morales for 10 seasons.
-Currently, he appears as President Datu Andrada on Madam Secretary for CBS.
+Currently he appears as the President of the Philippines, Datu Andrada, on Madam Secretary for CBS.
 Joel has performed in theatres all over the world, as both an avid classical theatre actor and as a developer of new work.
 He is an alumnus of Brown University and the Graduate Acting Program at NYU.
 For more info, please visit: joeldelafuente.com.
 This performance is dedicated in loving memory of my father Dr. Domingo J. de la Fuente, who, even now, continues to teach me the meaning of generosity.

 JEANNE SAKATA (Playwright), an actress and playwright whose talents span across TV, film, voiceover and stage, recently delighted New York audiences as struggling but spunky “Mom” in the Off Broadway premiere of the brilliant new comedy Do You Feel Anger? at the Vineyard Theatre, as well as TV audiences in the recurring roles of genius scientist Lenore Shimamoto/Mayor Saito on the animated TV series Big Hero 6, based on the Disney smash hit movie, and three national commercials.
 Jeanne’s nationally acclaimed solo play Hold These Truths (2013 Drama Desk Nomination, Outstanding Solo Performance; 2019 Theatre Bay Awards, Outstanding Production, Principal Performance and Direction) has had over twenty productions across the country, and will be produced in the 2019–20 season at San Diego Rep and People’s Light and Theatre, after sold-out and extended runs last year at Arena Stage and TheatreWorks Silicon Valley.
 In April 2019, Hold These Truths will also be available internationally as a special audio recording, produced by L.A.
 Theatre Works.
 The play has also been produced in recent years at Pasadena Playhouse, ACT Seattle, Portland Center Stage, Guthrie Theater, PlayMakers’ Rep and Perseverance Theater.
 Hold These Truths premiered with the East West Players in Los Angeles, and then played Off Broadway with the Epic Theatre Ensemble.
 The play is now published by Ageloff Books and available on Amazon, and it is on display at the Library of Congress Playwrights Archive in the Asian American Pacific Islander Collection in Washington DC, where the Jeanne Sakata Collection was established in July 2011.